entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 105), and references therein; Zhu *et al*.
 (2013), Character 183; Choo *et al*.
 (2017), Character 188; King *et al*.
 (2017), Character 286; Castiello (2018), Character 278; Zhu Y. *et al*.
 (2022), Character 170; Brazeau *et al*.
 (2023), Character 291.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
 The coding of *Megamastax amblyodus* is -.

 > - The coding of *Achoania* is changed from ? to 1.

+> - LXY.
 The coding of *Psarolepis* is changed from 0 to 1.
 The coding of *Guiyu* is changed from 0 to 1.

 > - The coding of *Meemannia*_like fish is -.